GetsuDer/CpuAsmDisasmModels/README.md

 #### CPU operations
     hlt - stop working
-    jmp LABEL - jmp to label LABEL (it can be defined later)
+    jmp LABEL - jmp to label LABEL (it can be defined later) jmp $address - jmp to absolute address
     LABEL: - set a label with name LABEL
-LABEL is an arbirtrary consecuence of non-space symbols
+LABEL is an arbirtrary consecuence of non-space symbols, but it should not begins from '$' symbol

 Where REGISTER_NAME is in {rax, rbx, rcx}, and VALUE can be presented as double